The first

-The first wave of environmentalism is a response to industrialization, while the second is an intellectual response that gained “shape and force” by public support and transformed into a movement.
+is an intellectual response that gained “shape and force” by public support and

 The “first wave” followed the industrial revolution step by step.
 “The industrialization of the world dramatically altered the natural world through new methods of resource extraction, production, and transportation.”
 Nature was being use and abused more than ever.
 “Simultaneously, advances in medical technology led to a steady increase in human populations.
 More humans producing more and consuming more led axiomatically to greater pollution and habitat degradation.
 The pace of environmental destruction greatly accelerated.
 Nature became a source of cheap raw material as well as a sink for dumping the ever-growing appetite of industry decimated forests and wild-lands.
 New and dangerous chemicals were excreted into rivers and the atmosphere.”